fastlane/fastlane/deliver/README.md

 ```

 ## HTTP Proxy
 iTunes Transporter is a Java application bundled with Xcode.
-In addtion to utilizing the `DELIVER_ITMSTRANSPORTER_ADDITIONAL_UPLOAD_PARAMETERS="-t DAV"`, you need to configure the transporter application to use the proxy independently from the system proxy or any environment proxy settings.
+In addition to utilizing the `DELIVER_ITMSTRANSPORTER_ADDITIONAL_UPLOAD_PARAMETERS="-t DAV"`, you need to configure the transporter application to use the proxy independently from the system proxy or any environment proxy settings.
 You can find the configuration file within Xcode:

 ```bash
 TOOLS_PATH=$( xcode-select -p )